Pruuva

 Turnitin tells you if writing looks suspicious.
 Pruuva tells you what the student actually understands.

-Turnitin has been the academic integrity standard for two decades — and for plagiarism, it earned that reputation.
-But AI detection is a fundamentally different problem, and probability scores are leaving educators with more questions than answers.
-Pruuva takes a different path: instead of guessing how text was written, it verifies what the student learned.
+Turnitin has been the academic integrity standard for two decades, especially for plagiarism review.
+But AI detection is a different problem, and probability scores leave educators with more questions than answers.
+Pruuva takes a different path: instead of guessing how text was written, it helps instructors review what the student can explain.

 Get early access See how Pruuva works